nwutils/create-desktop-shortcuts/README.md

 * Offer an async and sync mode, instead of just sync.
   * Note: Make sure it can still run in older versions of NW.js
 * Help with any of the known issues listed below:
+* This repo is written using `require` for imports.
+I would endorse anyone that wants to create a fork of this repo written in ESM that drops support for older Node versions and is written with async support (maybe promises?).
+Maybe call it `create-desktop-shortcuts-esm` or something.

 * * *